Accreditation

 3. Exhibit concern for service and justice through leadership within their profession, as well as the community as a whole.

-To prepare our graduates to accomplish these program educational objectives, the program provides a curriculum with both breadth and depth.
-Engineering science and design, mathematics, and basic sciences are significant components of the department's programs.
-In addition to courses from these traditional technical areas, and in keeping with the Jesuit tradition of educating the whole person, the curriculum includes core requirements in the humanities, communications, and the fine arts.
+These program educational objectives were established in consultation with the constituents of the program.
+To prepare the graduates to accomplish these program educational objectives, the program provides a curriculum with both breadth and depth.
+Engineering science and design, mathematics, and basic sciences are significant components of the program.
+In addition to these traditional technical courses, and in keeping with the Jesuit tradition of educating the whole person, the curricula include core requirements in the humanities, communications, and the fine arts.
 Opportunities for involvement in professional societies, student design competitions, and University co-curricular activities are plentiful and help to accomplish these objectives.

 Student Outcomes